How to write an effective meta-description?

 • Start with the title tag or meta title

-• Responding to the intent
+• Meet the intent

 • Do they want to buy a product?
 If so, which one?